-Bonn 2020 "Action Area 1: Mobility. (...) allows
+Bonn 2020 "Action Area 1: Mobility. (...) allows people to participate in social life [to] (...) attend cultural and sporting events. (...)
+Action Area

 2: Labor and Business.
-Practical example: The dialogue with citizens will be intensified and associations: (...)
+Practical example: The Competence Centre for Women & Work, Bonn/ Rhein-Sieg addresses current topics such as digitalisation and corporate culture (...)
+Action Area 1: Social Participation and Gender. (...)
+5.1 Informal civic participation: (...)
+By 2030, dialogue with citizens will be intensified and an effective, diverse culture of participation will be created.
+(SDGs 11, 16).
+5.2 Local-level associations: (...)
 5.13 Child and youth poverty:

-- 67 Target 17.6: Enhance North-South, South-South and triangular regional and international cooperation on and access to science, technology and innovation and enhance knowledge sharing on mutually agreed terms, including through improved coordination among existing mechanisms, in particular at the United Nations level, and through a global technology facilitation mechanism.
-68 Target 17.7: Promote the development, transfer, dissemination and diffusion of environmentally sound technologies to developing - countries on favourable terms, including on concessional and preferential terms, as mutually agreed. - 69 Target 17.8: Fully operationalize the technology bank and science, technology and innovation capacity-building mechanism for least developed countries by 2017 and enhance the use of enabling technology, in particular information and communications technology.
-70 Target 17.14: Enhance policy coherence for sustainable development. - 71 Target 17.16: Enhance the Global Partnership for Sustainable Development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the Sustainable Development Goals in all countries, in particular developing countries - 72 Target 17.17: Encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships. - 73 Target 17.18: By 2020, enhance capacity-building support to developing countries, including for least developed countries and small island developing States, to increase significantly the availability of high-quality, timely and reliable data disaggregated by income, gender, age, race, ethnicity, migratory status, disability, geographic location and other characteristics relevant in national contexts.
+67 Target 17.6: Enhance North-South, South-South and triangular regional and international cooperation on and access to science, technology and innovation and enhance knowledge sharing on mutually agreed terms, including through improved coordination among existing mechanisms, in particular at the United Nations level, and through a global technology facilitation mechanism.
+68 Target 17.7: Promote the development, transfer, dissemination and diffusion of environmentally sound technologies to developing countries on favourable terms, including on concessional and preferential terms, as mutually agreed.

+69 Target 17.8: Fully operationalize the technology bank and science, technology and innovation capacity-building mechanism for least developed countries by 2017 and enhance the use of enabling technology, in particular information and communications technology.
+70 Target 17.14: Enhance policy coherence for sustainable development.

+71 Target 17.16: Enhance the Global Partnership for Sustainable Development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the Sustainable Development Goals in all countries, in particular developing countries.

+72 Target 17.17: Encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships.

+73 Target 17.18: By 2020, enhance capacity-building support to developing countries, including for least developed countries and small island developing States, to increase significantly the availability of high-quality, timely and reliable data disaggregated by income, gender, age, race, ethnicity, migratory status, disability, geographic location and other characteristics relevant in national contexts.

-(...) restricts the opportunities for adolescents to responsibility and One World. (...)
-6.1 Municipal
+(...) restricts the opportunities for adolescents to participate in education, culture and social life.
+(SDGs 1, 2, 3, 4, 5, 8, 11).
+Action Area 6: Global responsibility and One World. (...)
+6.1 Municipal One World engagement. (...)
+North-South municipal partnerships occupy a key position (...) intercultural dialogue (...) are used for the joint promotion of environmental, economic and social sustainability approaches.
+(SDGs 8, 11, 12, 17)."

-Hamamatsu 2019 "Related sectoral areas of the Creative Cities Network (music), which promotes
+Hamamatsu 2019 "Related sectoral areas of the First Promotion Plan: 'Culture and lifelong-learning'.
+Hamamatsu is also a member of the UNESCO Creative Cities Network (music), which promotes partnerships between culturally-diverse cities with potential for the development of creative industries."

-Hawai'i 2020 "With the Global Island Partnership, Hawai'i Green Growth Local2030 Hub is leading the diverse set of island nations, states and provinces,
+Hawai'i 2020 "With the Global Island Partnership, Hawai'i Green Growth Local2030 Hub is leading the Local2030 Islands Network which brings together a diverse set of island nations, states and provinces, communities and cultures from all regions of the world to achieve the SDGs, building on island culture and values and indigenous knowledge."